dobromirmontauk/open-leadership-management-cookbook/README.md

 ## Section Health
 There are a LOT of sections in this cookbook.
 Since we are actively working on it, parts will be unstarted, parts incomplete, parts wrong and not useful yet...
 So to help folks navigate it while it is 'under construction' we use the following badges:

 1. 📄 Placeholder.
-This means the page exists purely as an empty canvas for future work.
+This means the page/tree exists purely as an empty canvas for future work.
 2. 📋 Raw notes.
-This means the page has notes being stored to convert into an actual document.
+This means the page/tree has notes being stored to convert into an actual document.
 The notes might be useful, but they probably aren't.
 3. 🌪 In progress.
-This means I'm actively working on the page and it will be changing in the near future.
+This means I'm actively working on the page/tree and it will be changing in the near future.
 It probably shouldn't be read yet.
 4. 🚧 Draft.
-This means the page has some useful content is probably worth reading, but shouldn't be considered complete yet.
+This means the page/tree has some useful content is probably worth reading, but shouldn't be considered complete yet.
 5. ✅ Published.
-This means the page is likely useful.
+This means the page/tree is likely useful.
 6. 👥✅ Core Team Contributions.
-This means the page has had other people contributing to it and is now a "group-owned" page.
+This means the page/tree has had other people contributing to it and is now a "group-owned" page.
 7. 🌐✅ Public Contributions.
-This means the page is now generally useful to the public since we've had non core-team members contributing to it.
+This means the page/tree is now generally useful to the public since we've had non core-team members contributing to it.

 # Table of Contents

   1. [Definitions](definitions/README.md)
   1. [Ingredients](ingredients/README.md): a discussion of the key ingredients that, if we combine them in the right way, will make people think differently.
-  1. [Equipment](equipment/README.md): a discussion on the various tools that you have to combine those ingredients.
+  1. [Tools](tools/README.md): a discussion on the various tools that you have to combine those ingredients.
   1. [Recipes](recipes/README.md):
   1. [Meals](meals/README.md):
   1. [Feasts](feasts/README.md):